-Do not always check the same websites such as the college websites or popular websites such as craigslist.
-Try spending more time in searching more and more popular websites that not only provide you with a wide variety of summer jobs, but also are trustworthy for sharing your personal details.
+Do not always check the same websites such as college websites or popular websites such as craigslist.
+Try spending more time searching for more and more popular websites that not only provide you with a wide variety of summer jobs but also are trustworthy for sharing your details.

 11. Target industries that boom and do well in the summer:

 Entertainment and tourism related industries are the two well-known industries that boom in the summer.
-This is because, lots of people go on vacations during summer holidays and do entertainment activities such as trekking, swimming etc.
+This is because, lots of people go on vacation during the summer holidays and do entertainment activities such as trekking, swimming, etc.